 Masters Degree

-Coursework: The following list has been devised to give the student some background in American literature and history at the same time to allow maximum flexibility in designing an individual program of interdisciplinary study.
-To insure coherence in individualized programs, each student must work with an American Studies advisor in selecting courses.
+The following list has been devised to give the student some background in American literature and history, while allowing maximum flexibility in designing an individual program of interdisciplinary study.
+To ensure coherence in individualized programs, each student must work with an American Studies advisor in selecting courses.

 American Studies seminar: “Research Methods in American Culture."
 This course is designed to survey the major methods, topics, and debates in the field.